beeman/solana-mobile-react-native-samples/skr-address-resolution/README.md

 # .skr address resolution

-> A Solana Name Service lookup app for resolving .skr domain names to wallet addresses and vice versa.
+> An AllDomains lookup app for resolving .skr domain names to wallet addresses and vice versa.

 ## What is this?

-.skr address resolution is a **demo application** showcasing Solana Name Service (SNS) integration with React Native mobile apps.
-It demonstrates bidirectional domain lookup using the Solana blockchain.
+.skr address resolution is a **demo application** showcasing AllDomains integration with React Native mobile apps.
+It demonstrates bidirectional domain lookup using the Solana blockchain and the `@onsol/tldparser` library.

 ## Screenshots & Demo